schnell-fw/tb-tls-demo/README.md

 ## Client Side Settings (non-TLS node)
 Another device (named as dev-01-tls) is created in the above said local tb-server instance.
-For this device, accessToken is selected as device-credential-type A random accessToken is generated for the device
+For this device, accessToken is selected as device-credential-type.
+A random accessToken is generated for the device.

 Now open node-red and simulate a node with normal mqtt connection.
 Provide mqtt username as accessToken of the device created in te-server.
 Password is left blank.